euroargodev/argopy/docs/contributing.rst

     #.
 A contact person must be mentioned within the submodule.

     #.
-Ressources must be attributed to the maintenance of the submodule for a reasonable minimal period of 2 years.
+Resources must be attributed to the maintenance of the submodule for a reasonable minimal period of 2 years.
 If CI tests start to fail and no maintenance is provided: the product will follow the regular deprecation cycle (see below).

 Deprecation cycle: